 This soup is enough to warm you up on a cool crisp night!
 It's fairly easy and so good.
 It's just spicy enough to have a little kick.
 The cumin and chiles give it the Southwestern flair.
 I used the optional corn and loved the sweetness it added.
 The Test Kitchen

 4medium chicken breasts, skin on is better for flavor

 4medium sized boiled potatoes

 1regular size can of diced tomatoes

 1medium onion diced

 1small can of tomato sauce

 1small can diced green chilies

 3small dashes of sriracha sauce or garlic chili paste

-Cook the chicken breast until done in a quart of water.
+- Cook the chicken breast until done in a quart of water.
 At the same time boil the potatoes or bake them until done.
 After they have cooled take skin off chicken and discard but strain and save the broth.
 Dice the chicken and peeled potatoes.
 Set aside.

-Chop onion and saute in olive oil or if you are Southern, bacon grease, until starting to turn translucent.
+- Chop onion and saute in olive oil or if you are Southern, bacon grease, until starting to turn translucent.
 Add the canned tomatoes and the tomato sauce and the reserved chicken broth.
 Add back the dice chicken and potatoes.
 Then add the rest of the ingredients except the macaroni, along with salt and pepper to taste.
 At this point add more water to make it more soupy.
 Let simmer for about 15 min.
 Add the macaroni and cook for another 15 minutes.

-Some other things to add if you want.
+- Some other things to add if you want.
 Celery in with the onions so they get good and tender.
 Add a can of corn or frozen corn.
 You might want to add a couple of chicken bullion cubes or some other kind of soup base.